benjaminselfridge/model-checking/doc/ModelChecking1.md

 atom ap aps = ap `elem` aps
 ```

-We can define the usual boolean operators on predicates in terms of
+We can “lift” the usual boolean operators to work with propositions:
-satisfaction:

 ``` haskell
 (.&) :: Proposition ap -> Proposition ap -> Proposition ap